Rosegarden: Developers

 Rosegarden was developed up through 1.0 by Chris Cannam, Richard Bown and Guillaume Laurent.
 Since then, each release has been developed by a different mix of core and contributing project members, including, but not limited to D. Michael McIntyre, Pedro Lopez-Cabanillas, and Heikki Junes.
 Bown has retired from the project, while Laurent has left to pursue his interest in porting to Mac OS X via Cocoa in an as yet unnamed spinoff project.
+As of 2023 Ted Felix has been leading development and releases with substantial support from Philip Leishman and other contributors.